Fact Checked

 2. Positional Therapy

-Sleeping on the back can worsen OSA as gravity pulls the tissues in the airways down, making it more likely they will become blocked.
-More in-depth sleep tests can determine if sleep apnoea is position-dependent.
+Sleeping on your back can worsen OSA as gravity pulls the tissues in the airways down, making it more likely they will become blocked.
+In-depth sleep tests can determine if Sleep Apnoea is position-dependent.

-With positional therapy, you can wear a device on the waist or back designed to ensure you sleep on your side.
+With positional therapy, you can wear a device on your waist or your back to ensure you sleep on your side.
 Breathing should return to normal when in the side position and resolve OSA symptoms.

 However, sleeping on the side in most cases may only minimise the effects of OSA.
 While this is an improvement, it will only eliminate the OSA partially.
 Therefore, positional therapy may need to be employed alongside other treatment methods.